aklivity/zilla-plus-aws-templates/confluent-cloud/cdk/secure-public-access/README.WebStreaming.md

 This variable defines the initial number of Zilla Plus instances.

-Optionally override the default instance type for Zilla Plus via `cdk.context.json`, in the `IotIngestAndControl` `instanceType` variable.
+Optionally override the default instance type for Zilla Plus via `cdk.context.json`, in the `WebStreaming` `instanceType` variable.

 ### `roleName`: Zilla Plus EC2 Instance Assumed Role